mrmarken/sentiment_analysis_fproject/README.md

 The following section contains details about the project and how the team derived results from the analysis.

 ### Documentation

 The following documentation is captured as part of this repository:

-* Group 6 Final Project Proposal
+- Group 6 Final Project Proposal
-* Final Project Process Overview
+- Final Project Process Overview

 ### Branching

 The team agreed to use the following branching strategy:

 _More details on [this Google document](https://docs.google.com/document/d/1R5ymXR9j9KWXxl4_9Ug5ayz2Q5TtuGFOi0grzYWA0bA/view)._

 ### Data Extraction (Kevin)

 ### Data Preprocessing

 #### Training the Trainers

 2 team members were assigned a set of 50 tweets that were extracted through the Twitter API which contained one of two hashtags: #uvalde or #gun-control.
 In total, 100 tweets were used (50 per each 2 team members) to classify the dataset.
 After each member submitted their respective sentiment classification, the results were combined into one single csv file.
 This file was further processed using pandas DataFrames to create a new column identifying conflicts in classification.
 Using this file, the team held a couple of meetings to ensure alignment on the methodology for classifying tweet sentiment.
 During this review, we still ended with 6% of tweets that we could not fully agree on classification.
 These will be reviewed more in depth with the TAs and/or instructor(s) to try and reduce ambiguity.

 #### Preprocessing

 The aforementioned classified dataset (100 tweets) will be fed into a few ML models to understand what model may be best suited for our analysis.
-***NOTE:** This initial analysis has two intentions: (1) understand which models may be most beneficial for our use-case and (2) meet the criteria in the Segment 1 rubric.
-This is not the final training dataset.*
+**\*NOTE:** This initial analysis has two intentions: (1) understand which models may be most beneficial for our use-case and (2) meet the criteria in the Segment 1 rubric.
+This is not the final training dataset.\*

 The final training data will contain at least 1000 rows of classified tweets.
 The team will aim for using the following classifications and percentages to train the ML models and decide which model provides the best accuracy:

-* Pro-gun - 40%
+- Pro-gun - 40%
-* Anti-gun - 40%
+- Anti-gun - 40%
-* Neutral - 20%
+- Neutral - 20%

 ### Database

 A traditional entity relational diagram (ERD) is a representation of “entities” such as people, places, or dates as they relate to each other usually expressed in several data frames.
 However, this method of visualization is not typically used in natural language processing.
 However, ERDs are still used to create conceptual models to map relationships between attributes, objects, and classes based on relationships with words.
 The structure of the ERD usually follows similar requirements however not all models are the same.
 Typically, NLP models conduct a series of processing such as segmentation, tokenization, tagging as part-of-speech, chucking, and parsing.
 Due to the heuristic approach to NLP, the ERD stands as a conceptual model that will likely change through the course of the project.

 ![ERD_image](res/images/ERD_v1.png)

 ### Proposed ML Models

+We are using supervised learning for twitter sentiment analysis to classify tweets as pro-gun, anti-gun or neutral.
+Since, we have a small dataset of 1000 tweets (400 pro-gun, 400 anti-gun and 200 neutral), to overcome the problem of overfitting we are considering to use the following Machine Learning models:

+- Naive Bayes: These are a set of supervised learning algorithms based on applying Bayes’ theorem with the “naive” assumption of conditional independence between every pair of features given the value of the class variable.
+In Naive Bayes, probabilities are assigned to words or phrases, segregating them into different labels.

+- Support Vector Machine: An SVM model is basically a representation of different classes in a hyperplane in multidimensional space.
+The hyperplane will be generated in an iterative manner by SVM so that the error can be minimized.
+The goal of SVM is to divide the datasets into classes to find a maximum marginal hyperplane (MMH).

+- Random Forest: A random forest algorithm samples the data and builds several smaller, simpler decision trees.
+Each tree is simpler because it is built from a random subset of features.
+They are robust against overfitting.

+- Adaptive Boosting: The idea behind Adaptive Boosting, called AdaBoost, in which a model is trained then evaluated.
+After evaluating the errors of the first model, another model is trained.
+This time, however, the model gives extra weight to the errors from the previous model.
+The purpose of this weighting is to minimize similar errors in subsequent models.
+Then, the errors from the second model are given extra weight for the third model.
+This process is repeated until the error rate is minimized.

+- XGBoost

+Division of Training And Testing dataset- 70:30.

 ### Training the Model(s)

 TBD

 ### Testing the Model(s)

 TBD

 ### Dataset Analysis

 TBD

 <br><br><br>

 ## Results

 ### Results1